Amanhacker/YourCard-A-Full-Stack-Application/README.md

                 5).
 Added Card Blocking functionality in case the card is stolen or lost 6).
 A header, Hero-unit made using ng-carousel component of Angular, and a footer in Homepage of Application.

-Technologies used : Angular, Spring Boot, MongoDB, etc
+Technologies used : Angular, Spring Boot, Chart.js, etc API's used : Currency Layer API
+Databases: MongoDB, MySQL
+Languages : HTML, CSS, JavaScript, TypeScript

 Note:  payment-done-final is the main and final branch